Energy firms prepare to resume U.S. Gulf of Mexico output after storm passes

 HOUSTON (Reuters) - Energy companies on Monday began preparations to resume oil and gas production in the U.S. Gulf of Mexico, a day after Tropical Storm Cristobal blew through with high winds and heavy rains.

-Producers had evacuated 188 offshore facilities and shut in
+Producers had evacuated 182 offshore facilities and shut in about a third of oil and gas production in U.S. Gulf of Mexico wells as of Monday.

+Royal Dutch Shell Plc, Murphy Oil Corp and BP Plc were among the companies that said on Monday they were starting to resume normal operations and return workers to offshore facilities.

 Energy companies typically inspect platforms after a storm passes and return evacuated workers once it is safe to do so.

-“There were no impacts to our production as a result of TS Cristobal, and we expect to resume our drilling operations as conditions continue to improve today and tomorrow,” Shell said.
+U.S. Gulf Coast spot gasoline prices strengthened slightly on Monday, traders said, up 0.25 cent per gallon from Friday.

-Cristobal has weakened to a tropical depression after making landfall in Louisiana on Sunday with 50 mile per hour (80 kph)winds.
-It led producers to shut 34% of oil and 32% of gas output in the Gulf of Mexico, offshore regulator Bureau of Safety and Environmental Enforcement said.
+Cristobal has weakened to a tropical depression after making landfall in Louisiana on Sunday with 50 mile-per-hour (80 kph)winds.
+It led producers to shut 34% of oil and 35% of gas output in the Gulf of Mexico, offshore regulator Bureau of Safety and Environmental Enforcement said.
 The region provides about 1.93 million bpd of oil.

-Exxon Mobil Copr, Shell and PBF Energy Inc kept their oil refineries in Louisiana in operation as Cristobal hit over the weekend, people familiar with operations said.
+Exxon Mobil Corp, Shell and PBF Energy Inc kept their oil refineries in Louisiana in operation as Cristobal hit over the weekend, people familiar with the operations said.

 PBF declined to comment.
 Exxon and Shell were not immediately available to comment.

 Exxon’s 502,500 bpd Baton Rouge, PBF’s 190,000 bpd Chalmette and Shell’s 225,300 bpd Norco, Louisiana, refineries were operating normally on Monday, the sources said.